Everything You Should Pick Up at First Signs of a Mouse Problem

 Photo: Amazon

 When you notice signs of a mouse problem, the first step is to figure out where the rodents are entering your home.
-Once you’ve determined the entrance points, steel wool is a great tool.
-It can fill gaps and holes around pipes, vents, and other small spaces that mice can squeeze through.
-Steel wool is durable and difficult for mice to chew through, making it an effective barrier.
-While you can use steel wool you already have around the house, the Xcluder Rodent Control Fill Fabric is specifically designed to fill gaps to keep mice out of your home.
+Once you’ve determined the entrance points, steel wool is a great tool for the job.
+While you can use steel wool you already have around the house in a pinch, the Xcluder Rodent Control Fill Fabric is made of a stainless steel wool and polyfiber material specifically designed to fill gaps that mice can squeeze through.
+It’s worth noting that steel wool is prone to rust, though this stainless steel product is more resistant.
+For a longer-term rust-proof option, consider copper mesh like the next product ahead.

 Photo: Amazon

-Get the Iris USA storage bins at Amazon for $89.99.
+Get the Stuf-Fit Copper Mesh at Amazon for $29.55

 Everything You Should Pick Up at First Signs of a Mouse Problem_Door Sweeps